PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 ### Graphing random variables

 The possible values and associated probabilities for a random variable can be easily visualized through a graph.
-For instance, consider the random variable X from the previous section with an outcome set of :
+For instance, consider the random variable $X$ from the previous section with an outcome set of $\{1, 2\}$, and $Pr [X = 1] = 0.5$ and $Pr [X = 2] = 0.5$.
-$$
-\{1,2\}
-$$
-and:
-$$
-\Pr[X = 1] = 0.5
-$$
-and:
-$$
-\Pr[X = 2] = 0.5
-$$

 We would typically display such a random variable in the form of a bar graph as in *Figure 1*.

 *Figure 1: Random variable X*

 ![Figure 1: Random variable X.](assets/Figure2-1.webp)

-The wide bars in *Figure 1* obviously do not mean to suggest that the random variable X is actually continuous.
+The wide bars in *Figure 1* obviously do not mean to suggest that the random variable $X$ is actually continuous.
 Instead, the bars are made wide in order to be more visually appealing (just a line straight up provides a less intuitive visualization).

 ### Uniform variables

 In the expression “random variable,” the term “random” just means “probabilistic”.
 In other words, it just means that two or more possible outcomes of the variable occur with certain probabilities.
 These outcomes, however, do *not necessarily* have to be equally likely (though the term “random” can indeed have that meaning in other contexts).

 A **uniform variable** is a special case of a random variable.
 It can take on two or more values all with an equal probability.
-The random variable X depicted in *Figure 1* is clearly a uniform variable, as both possible outcomes occur with a probability 0.5.
+The random variable $X$ depicted in *Figure 1* is clearly a uniform variable, as both possible outcomes occur with a probability $0.5$.
 There are, however, many random variables that are not instances of uniform variables.

-Consider, for example, the random variable Y. It has an outcome set {1,2,3,8,10} and the following probability distribution:
+Consider, for example, the random variable $Y$.
+It has an outcome set $\{1, 2, 3, 8, 10\}$ and the following probability distribution:

 $$
 \Pr[Y = 1] = 0.25